jaantollander/masters-thesis/content/40_results.md

 Figures \ref{fig:total-mdt-1}, \ref{fig:total-mdt-2}, \ref{fig:total-mdt-3}, \ref{fig:total-mdt-4}, \ref{fig:total-mdt-5}, \ref{fig:total-mdt-6}, and \ref{fig:total-mdt-7} show the total rates for all operations from compute nodes to each of four MDTs during 24 hours of 2022-10-27.
 Comparing loads between MDTs is not interesting because Lustre assigned each storage area to one MDT.
 We use a logarithmic scale due to large variations in the magnitude of the rates.
+Because some rates in the plots are zero, but logarithmic axis does contain zero these values do not show in the plot.
 All plots share the same x-axis, making them easier to compare.

 ![